Foreign Flame: An upcoming Indian-Australian Film

 “I was successful in being cast in Dreamz Production Television’s show – Absolute Bollywood – as a presenter and since then haven’t looked back, adds Rishi.

-Rishi has notably acted in Urban Turban, Mr Singh Wants PR, Highway to Suva, Feeling Lucky, and Ek Ka Do Aur Dhoka Ek.

-Jaga is introducing Australian model, actor and reality TV star in Foreign Flame.
+Jaga is introducing Australian model, actor and reality TV star Shana Mooyman in Foreign Flame.

 Shana has done Kiss Bang Love and also appeared in mini-series Flying Miners.